Madhawa97/ssd-life-calc/README.md

 ## Introduction

-Simple calculator for check the usable time period of the SSD on your M1 Macs on the go.
+Simple calculator for check the usable time period of the SSD on your M1 Mac.
-The results will be further accurate with a Longer time period ( minimum is a day, a month is preferred. )
+The results will be further accurate with a Longer time period ( minimum is 1 day, a month is preferred )

 This script calculates based on the available free space on your SSD and **assuming these SSDs have a 150TBW per 250GB.**